- t can harm policyholder’s financial situation.

 If you were injured in a car accident, a slip and fall, or another serious accident, the chances are that you will need to file a claim with an insurance company.
 This is especially difficult in situations in which the person who caused the accident to occur lacks sufficient coverage to compensate you for your damages.
 According to Massachusetts law, each insurance policy contains an implied covenant of good faith and fair dealing.
 This means that an insurer needs to abide by the terms of the policy and respond to claims and related communications in a timely fashion.

-Identifying Common Bad Faith Tactics Used By Insurance Companies
+What are the Common Bad Faith Tactics Used by Insurance Companies?

 There are many ways to tell if an insurance company is engaging in bad faith tactics, with which a Massachusetts insurance claims attorney will be familiar.
 Approving claims often means lower profits for the company, which leads many insurers to try to avoid paying a meritorious claim if at all possible.